 FAQ - frequently asked questions

-Electric motors use magnetic fields to rotate an axle.
+Electric motors rotate a shaft using magnetic fields.
 The magnetic field is generated by copper coils when current flows through the wire.
-Before the magnetic field is built up after switching on, the copper wire "looks" like a short circuit to the fuse.
-And it almost is one, after all, there is a conductive connection between the two terminals, and the fuse "blows" because enormous currents flow in this brief moment, see the tripping diagram.
-The ASB connects a power resistor upstream of the copper coil, which quickly "consumes" the excess current as heat, thus limiting the current.
-After 0.7 seconds, the magnetic field has long since built up, the motor rotates and consumes the current itself, and only then does a relay in parallel with the power resistor fully switch on the power supply.
-When the machine is running, the ASB itself only functions as a normal conductor, allowing the power resistor to cool down again.
+Before the magnetic field is established after switching on, the copper wire appears to the fuse as a short circuit.
+And it almost is, since there is a conductive connection between the two terminals, and the fuse blows because enormous currents flow in this brief moment (see tripping diagram).
+The ASB (Automatic Safety Device) connects a power resistor in series with the copper coil, which instantly dissipates the excess current as heat, thus limiting the current.
+After 0.7 seconds, the magnetic field has long since built up, the motor is rotating and consuming the current itself, and only then does a relay, connected in parallel to the power resistor, fully switch on the power supply.
+With the machine running, the ASB itself functions only as a normal conductor, and the power resistor can cool down again.

 My compressor only has 2000 watts.
-Why doesn't it even work with the ASB 120?
+Why doesn't this even work with the ASB 120?

-Electric motors that start at idle draw a very high current for a very short time at the moment of switching on.
-If this current is limited by the ASB, the motor will still start.
-If the motor starts under load because it has to move the compressor pistons against the pressure in the tank, it simply cannot start with the limited current.
-If the ASB now switches on fully after 0.7 seconds, the full starting current is still drawn.
-The limitation had no effect, and the fuse "blows."
-The ASB is of no help here.
+Electric motors that start in neutral draw a very high current for a very short time at the moment of startup.
+If this current is limited by the ASB (Automatic Start-up Circuit Breaker), the motor will still start.
+However, if the motor starts under load, because it has to move the compressor pistons against the pressure in the tank, it cannot start with the limited current.
+If the ASB then switches on fully after 0.7 seconds, the full starting current is still drawn.
+The limiter had no effect, and the fuse blows.
+The ASB is of no help in this situation.

 My inverter produces 2300 watts, the Flex only needs 1000 watts.
 Why shouldn't this work with the ASB?

-An inverter converts direct current, e.g. from a 12-volt car battery, into an alternating current of 230 volts and can supply around 10 amps at its rated output.
-Electronics regulate the current and voltage; this regulation takes a certain amount of time, and this time is not available for rapid load changes.
-When switched on, the ASB limits the high starting current, but switches fully on after 0.7 seconds and a lot of current is still required quickly.
-Since no inverter has large capacitors that could supply large currents very quickly and the connected car battery is too sluggish, the voltage at the inverter collapses.
-Either the fuse on the inverter blows or the internal protective circuits simply switch the inverter off.
+An inverter converts a DC voltage into a DC voltage, z.BA 12-volt car battery provides 230 volts of alternating current and can deliver approximately 10 amps at its rated output.
+Electronics regulate the current and voltage, but this regulation takes time, which isn't available for rapid load changes.
+While the inverter limits the high inrush current at startup, it switches to full current after 0.7 seconds, and a large current is still quickly required.
+Since no inverter has large capacitors capable of rapidly delivering high currents, and the connected car battery is too slow to respond, the voltage drops across the inverter.
+Either the inverter's fuse blows, or its internal protection circuits simply shut it down.

 Does an ASB 120 work with an inverter generator?